-Informative Graphics and the ODA – hi-fi at its best
+Informative Graphics / OpenText: hi-fidelity at its best

-IGC provides its customers with viewing technology tailored to their particular requirements and uses the ODA’s Teigha platform (Teigha for .dwg files and Teigha for .dgn files) to open .DWG and .DGN drawings in its applications.
+IGC provides its customers with viewing technology tailored to their particular requirements and uses the Teigha platform to open .dwg and .dgn drawings in its applications.
 As Gary explains, “Native viewing of these formats provides the ultimate user experience with full support for all aspects of the format - more than what is possible in a generic publishing format like PDF which has to comply with typical office formats and also had to address other functions such as scanning.
 The rich content within a CAD file becomes accessible in our viewer.”

-Gary adds: “The amount of time saved by working with ODA is man years, especially in light of the on-going effort to support changes to the file formats and add new concepts.
-This enables us to keep up with our large partners and deliver better fidelity than our competitors.
-As a neutral third party, ODA provides a framework, a platform that enables data sharing and collaboration among a variety of vendors, fostering great creativity in a market segment that thrives on innovation.
+Gary adds: “Saving time with Teigha enables us to keep up with our large partners and deliver better fidelity than our competitors.
+As a neutral third party, ODA provides a platform that enables data sharing and collaboration among a variety of vendors, fostering great creativity in a market segment that thrives on innovation.
 Companies like IGC that are looking for an edge, find it by providing a better way to do something useful and cool.
-Membership of the ODA allows us to build on the ODA platform and further specialize in our domain of expertise in a way that would not otherwise be possible.”
+Membership in the ODA allows us to build on the Teigha platform and further specialize in our domain of expertise in a way that would not otherwise be possible.”

 Christine Musil again: “Our subscription to Teigha means that we can focus more of our development effort on innovation and feature development.
 We use Teigha to do the format ‘heavy lifting,’ which helps us achieve higher quality products, giving us more time to solve other customer needs.
 We know that we can deliver to big name companies like Bechtel and Chevron.”All Customer Stories